The Bare Facts: History

 In early 1967, the group recruited Bill Maple to be an additional guitarist and trumpeter.
 They returned to New York City to record "The Only Thing" and "To Think"—two originals by Craycraft—for their second single.
 However, the record was supported by considerably less advertisement as Jubilee distributed the release on their subsidiary label, BT Records, after conflicts with the Bare Facts' managers spurred their interest.
 It was later revealed that Craig was falsifying the band's earning from their singles and gigs, immediately resulting in his firing.
 The band briefly relocated to Florida in the summer of 1967, but without a sense of leadership to guide the young musicians, they disbanded in August 1967.

 Over the years, the group's material has appeared on compilation albums.
 The song "Bad Part of Town" has received the most exposure, it is found on Mayhem and Psychosis, Volume 2, Sixties Archives, Volume 5 (as does "Georgiana"), and Psychedelic Microdots, Volume 3: My Rainbow Life.
 Additionally, "To Think" is included on Psychedelic States: Ohio in the 1960s, Volume 2.
-In April 2009, Sundazed Records compiled the band's material from their two singles on The Bare Facts EP.
+In April 2009, Sundazed Music compiled the band's material from their two singles on The Bare Facts EP.